c-blake/xm/readme.md

 Original license is in http://webdiis.unizar.es/pub/unix/X11/xzoom-0.3.tgz .
 The main file in the mbarakatt github has the other.
 My license - standard MIT-ISC credit-where-it's-due style (as I do here even though it's all new code).

+[^1]: In this *specific* case, there was a way to click on the image to give it its own browser tab and then zoom that.
+That option is not always available and or convenient.